alshedivat/al-folio/_posts/2023-06-28-personal-ai.md

 The amount of context and understanding they have can enable us to **draw connections and obtain insights that were simply not possible before**.
 The famous mathematician [Terence Tao](https://terrytao.wordpress.com/about/ai-generated-versions-of-the-ai-anthology-article/) expects that *“by 2026, AI will be a trustworthy co-author in mathematical research, and in many other fields as well”.*

-Others, like Mustafa Suleyman and Reid Hoffman from [Inflection](https://inflection.ai/), propose to take AI beyond productivity in another direction by **giving everyone a Personal Intelligence** ([Pi](https://heypi.com/talk?utm_source=inflection.ai)) that is always here as a **supportive friend to listen, empathize, and guide in the journey toward flourishing as a human being**.
+Others, like Mustafa Suleyman and Reid Hoffman from [Inflection](https://inflection.ai/) or Noam Shazeer from [Character.ai](https://beta.character.ai/), propose to take AI beyond productivity in another direction by **giving everyone a Personal AI** that is always here as a **supportive friend to listen, empathize, and guide in the journey toward flourishing as a human being**.
 In this blog, we explore this vision.

 ## Personal AI can enable human flourishing